divmain/js-seed/README.md

 ## Linting Your Code

 As a project grows, and especially when multiple developers contribute, it becomes increasingly valuable to enforce a particular code style.
 This seed project provides a default code style configuration.
-Feel free to modify it to fit your preferences (`.eslintrc`); the most important thing is consistency across the project.
+You can also select an style configuration that conforms to the Airbnb style guide.
+Feel free to inspect and modify `.eslintrc` to fit your preferences; the most important thing is consistency across your project.

 To check your code for non-compliance with the code style, as well as running sanity checks for common problems, use `gulp lint`.
 If all your code passes, you'll see a `[lint] SUCCESS!` message.
 Any problems that are found will be specifically pointed out, followed by `*** FAILED ESLINT ***`.